khajavi/khajavi.github.io.generator/content/post/how-to-get-rid-of-scalac-server-exception-in-intellij-idea.md

 +++
-title = "How to get rid of scalac server exception in intellij idea (StackOverflowError)" description = "" keywords = [
+title = "How to get rid of scalac server exception in intellij idea - StackOverflowError" description = "" keywords = [
 ]